hbctraining/variant_analysis/lessons/12_IGV.md

 /n/scratch/users/r/rctrainingXX/variant_calling/vcf_files
 ```

-From here you should see you your annotated VCF file:
+From here you should see your annotated VCF file:

 ```
 mutect2_syn3_normal_syn3_tumor_GRCh38.p7-pass-filt-LCR.pedigree_header.snpeff.dbSNP.vcf
 ```

-Drag this file over to your your computer and places it in the appropriate directory.
+Drag this file over to your computer and place it in the appropriate directory.
 We are going to place ours in Desktop.

 <p align="center">
 <img src="../img/Move_VCF_file.png" width="1000">